devanshu-73/Xduce_Python/Week-5/02_May/Docker.md

 | Less resource overhead  | Higher resource overhead    |
 | Greater scalability     | Less scalability            |

 # (3) Install Docker Locally

 ## Use this Link to Download : https://www.docker.com/products/docker-desktop/

 # (4) Images Vs Containers
+   ## Images :
-Images: Blueprints for containers.
+   - ### Blueprints for containers.
 They contain everything needed to run an application, including code, runtime, libraries, and dependencies.
+   ## Containers :
-Containers: Running instances of images.
+   - ### Running instances of images.
 They encapsulate an application and its environment, isolated from other containers and the host system.

 # (5) Public and Private Registries
-## Public Registries:
+## Public Registries :
    - ### Repositories where Docker images are stored and can be accessed by anyone.
 Examples include Docker Hub and Google Container Registry.
-## Private Registries:
+## Private Registries :
    - ### Repositories for storing Docker images privately within an organization.
 They provide control over access and distribution of images.